What is SaaS management?

 When software goes unmanaged, it not only puts the business at risk of data breaches and security issues, but it can also lead to a substantial amount of wasted spend as a result of redundant and duplicate SaaS apps, not to mention unused licenses.

-What is a SaaS agreement?
+What is a Master Service Agreement?

-What is an ELA?
+What is decentralized procurement?